mpickem/hdf5_wrapper/README.md

 In your program use the binding `use hdf5_wrapper` to use the wrapper (see `test_example.f90`).
 A minimalistic compilation script can be found in `compile_gfortran.sh` and `compile_ifort.sh`.

+## General thoughts
+This wrapper was written in such a way that the usage is as unix-like as possible.
+That means that the group and dataset access is done with the typical unix-like path formalism (.e.g. `/group1/group2` where the leading and trailing `/` are optional) similarly to `h5py` (my personal favorite Python hdf5 library).
+The data read-in routines can be used by simply providing allocatable data arrays of the most commonly used datatypes in Fortran (see below).
+Please note that I did not include any dimension or datatype checks.
+While the majority of routines are subroutines (`call` keyword required) some are simple functions which either return `logical` or `integer` datatypes.
+These are marked accordingly at [Summary of commands](#Summary-of-commands).

 ## HDF5 interface and file handling

 | hdf5 command                             | description                          |